aaronlwilson/tesseract_java/README.md

 # tesseract_java
 Processing-based control system for Kinetic LED sculptures

-This project was created for IntelliJ Idea IDA
+This project was created for IntelliJ Idea IDE
 Install and run Idea.
 File --> Open --> root directory of this repo.